readium/webpub-manifest/extensions/divina.md

 The goal of this document is to provide a profile dedicated to visual narratives for the [Readium Web Publication Manifest](https://readium.org/webpub-manifest).

+This profile relies on:

+* the use of [presentation hints](./presentation.md) for specifying display constraints,
+* the definition of a new collection type for implementing guided navigation,
+* the definition of new properties of Link Objects for implementing transitions.

 While the Digital Visual Narrative Manifest is technically a profile of the Readium Web Publication Manifest, it has its own media type in order to maximize compatibilty with dedicated apps: `application/divina+json`.